Elsworth: Village life

-Elsworth has a primary school and pre-school, as well as a recreation ground, a business park and a Post Office/shop.
+Elsworth has a primary school and pre-school, as well as a Grass Close, a business park and a Post Office/shop.
+The Elsworth Sports Club Pavilion is run by local volunteers and acts as the village hall and social hub.
+The pavilion is available to hire for private events, as well as hosting meetings of village organisations such as the Parish Council, Women's Institute and Elsworth Jubilee Club.

 There are two remaining pubs in the village.
 The George and Dragon at Cowdell End opened in the first half of the 19th century and was rebuilt after an 1880 fire.
 A restaurant was added in 1975.
 The Poacher – known as The Fox and Hounds until the late 20th century – has been open since the 18th century.

 Elsworth has had recorded alehouses since at least the 14th century.
 By the late 18th century five were recorded, including the Fox and Hounds, the Plough, which closed in 1961, and the Three Horseshoes, which closed around 1915.

-Elsworth also has a community shop, selling a range of groceries, cards and other items and run by volunteers from the village, a bi-monthly village newsletter, the Elsworth Times, and a biannual magazine, the Elsworth Chronicle.
+Elsworth also has a community shop, run by volunteers from the village, which sells a range of groceries, cards and other items.
+The village also has a bi-monthly newsletter, the Elsworth Times, and a biannual magazine, the Elsworth Chronicle.

-The village has a cricket team which plays (2022) in the Cambridgeshire and Huntingdonshire Premier League CCA Junior League 5 West.
+The village has a cricket team which plays league and social cricket.
+The Saturday XI plays in the Cambridgeshire and Huntingdonshire Premier League CCA Junior League 4 West.

-Elsworth also stages a village show each September.
+Elsworth also stages a village show each September on the Grass Close.
 The show features competitions in many traditional categories such as baking and preserve making, as well as photography, art and other activities.
-The 2022 show will be the village's 64th annual show.
+The 2025 show will be the village's 67th annual show.

 Notable people

 The former Conservative Party Member of Parliament for South Cambridgeshire and former Interim Leader of the Change UK party, Heidi Allen, has lived in Elsworth with her husband since 2017.
 She joined the Liberal Democratic Party before later announcing that she would not stand again for Parliament at the election in December 2019.

 Rev W Awdry (b.
 15 June 1911, d.
 21 March 1997) was the vicar of Elsworth church between 1946 and 1950.
-He is best known for writing the Railway Series of children's books, of which Thomas the Tank Engine is the most well known.
+He is best known for writing the Railway Series of children's books, of which Thomas the Tank Engine is the best known.